Participate in a supportive network of local primary care services to increase comprehensive care.

 When CSC partners are ready to formally engage in designing a local PCN (or PCNs) for their community (or communities), they complete an Expression of Interest (EOI), indicating their readiness to participate.

-Once the EOI is reviewed and approved, the CSC is provided with $150,000 change management funding and other supports to develop a Service Plan for their local needs.
+Once the EOI is reviewed and approved, the CSC is provided with a $150,000 change management funding advance and other supports to develop a Service Plan for their local needs.

 The CSC is encouraged to focus their first phase of service planning on ensuring patients who do not have a primary care provider are attached to one.
 Once the attachment gap is narrowed, the focus is on redesigning local services and adding resources to optimize the team-based care approach.

-Following approval of the Service Plan, CSCs are provided with funding to begin implementation.
+Following approval of the Service Plan, CSCs are provided with funding to establish a PCN Steering Committee, hire staff and begin implementation.

 BC Communities involved in PCNs

-Twenty-four Collaborative Services Committees (CSCs), supporting 59 PCNs, have approved funding allocations are now implementing their service plans:
+PCNs in implementationSixty-four PCNs have approved funding allocations and are now implementing their service plans:

 - Vancouver Coastal | North Shore (3), Richmond (3), Vancouver (6)